abby1635/CS30/Reviewing Processing-Java/Create the Ball/README.md

 Additional Changes to the Code
 - Add Ball Variables like ...
   - BallX: where ball will be when printed to the screen, x-axis
   - BallY: where ball will be when printed to the screen, y-axis
   - BallStartX: starting position of ball at the beginning of a game, x-axis
   - BallStartY: starting position of ball at the beginning of a game, y-axis
   - BallDiameter: diameter of the ball
+- Move the ellipse in to the DRAW Loop

 CAUTION: using size key-variables means the declaration and assignment must happen in different places